Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 In this phase, you are now polishing the functional tools and ingraining the training methods gained throughout the program.

-With this level of value provided, your income potential drastically shoots up, but at the same time, it still remains attractive to clients.
+With this level of value provided, your income potential drastically shoots up, but at the same time, it remains attractive to clients.

 Pros and Cons of Small Group Training